Preclinical WebsiteClinical Website

 rNLS8 (NEFH-hTDP-43-ΔNLS) double transgenic ALS mice ("TDP43 mouse model") are generated by breeding mice having the NEFH-tTA transgene with mice having the tetO-hTDP-43-ΔNLS transgene.
 This TARDBP model was originally developed and reported by Walker et al. (Acta.
 Neuropathol., 130: 643-670, 2015).
 It is a model of amyotrophic lateral sclerosis (ALS) or motor neuron disease (MND).
 It can also be used as a TDP-43 pathology model of frontotemporal dementia (FTD) or frontotemporal lobar degeneration (FTLD).

-These TDP-43 transgenic mice are maintained on a Dox diet during breeding and the initial aging period (typically 5 to 12 weeks-of-age).
+These TDP-43 transgenic mice are maintained on a Dox diet during breeding and the initial aging period (typically ~10 weeks-of-age).
 The mice are then changed from a Dox diet to a standard diet ("Off Dox" model) or an alternate protocol developed by Biospective ("Low Dox" model) to allow for human TDP-43 expression.
-An interesting feature of this model is that pathologic and functional recovery can be achieved by putting mice back on a Dox diet.
+This regulatable onset allows for precise control over the starting point of the study.
+A valuable and unique feature of this model is that pathologic and functional recovery (disease reversal) can be achieved by reinstating the Dox diet.

 Multiplex Immunofluorescence of Brain Sections from the “Low Dox” TDP-43ΔNLS Mouse Model of ALS